inmesh/currency_app/README.md

 # Currency App

-Currency app - with a currency converter and charts.
+Currency app - with a currency converter and charts.</br>
-Written in React.js, and using Bootstrap.
+Written in React.js, and using Bootstrap.</br>
 See it work here -->